Skip to content

 • 0: the participant (instance or actor) to activate

-• xShift: an optional shift on the x-axis when using multiple activity indicators simultaneously on the same instance.
+• xShift: an optional shift on the x-axis when using multiple activity indicators simultaneously on the same participant.
 Defaults to activityShift

 actor